ataraxialinux/ataraxia/README.md

 ## How I can contact and help you with development?

 You can write me on [email](mailto:nagakamira@gmail.com) or help me on [GitHub](https://github.com/JanusLinux/janus).
 Also you can help submit it on DistroWatch, click [here](http://distrowatch.org/dwres.php?waitingdistro=444&resource=links#new).

+## Releases information and roadmap

+Roadmap and information of JanusLinux are available [here](https://januslinux.github.io/releases/).